mfdz/gtfs-hub/README.md

 ### Updating and preparing OSM data
 Before GFTS data is updated, the OSM data which is used to generate GFTFS shapes is updated.
-To avoid daily downloading large pbf datasets (GTFS-Hub uses DACH (Germany, Austria, Switzerland) and Alsace (France)) from scratch, we only download the original datases once and update these afterwards via [`pyosmium-up-to-date`](https://docs.osmcode.org/pyosmium/latest/tools_uptodate.html) and prepares some region clipped extracts (namely Baden-Wuerttemberg including a buffer of some kilometers around the border).
+To avoid daily downloading large pbf datasets (GTFS-Hub uses DACH (Germany, Austria, Switzerland) and Alsace (France)) from scratch, we only download the original datasets once and update these afterwards via [`pyosmium-up-to-date`](https://docs.osmcode.org/pyosmium/latest/tools_uptodate.html) and prepares some region clipped extracts (namely Baden-Wuerttemberg including a buffer of some kilometers around the border).

 As this extract will serve as input to [OpenTripPlanner](https://www.opentripplanner.org) as well, we do some additionally data processing on it to enhance some infos, e.g.